deftkitten/gen-prog-notes/CSS.md

   "footer footer footer";
 ```
 - use a period (.) to designate an empty cell in the grid
+- those names above, like header and footer, are defined using an element's `grid-area` property (i.e. `grid-area: header;`)

 ### Assign Items to Custom Areas